-In 20 years of watching live music, this was without doubt the best gig I’ve ever seen – let alone been lucky enough to photograph.
-A truly phenomenal night.
-My colleague Peter Ormerod was reviewing and wrote the following words, published across Johnson Press sites in the Midlands region.
+In 20 years of watching live music, Nick Cave’s headline gig in Nottingham was without doubt the best thing I’ve ever seen – let alone been lucky enough to photograph.
+A few more photos from the gig are below.

 Smoking.
 Melting.
 Boiling.
 Burning.